rizkyzhang/rizkyzhang/README.md

 [Blog](https://dev.to/rizkyzhang)
 [Portfolio](https://programmerhood.com)

-I am Full Stack Web Developer who specialize in Backend.
+I am Software Engineer who specialize in Backend.
 I have worked in complex applications such as e-commerce and event management service.
 Everyday I always to strive to learn at least one new thing be it technical or not because as a developer learning is constant.

 On my free time I usually working on hobby projects, writing technical article on my blog, contribute to open source, solving code challenges, reading books and of course hang out with friends to refresh mind.